JM-Lemmi/ical-relay/README.md

 This installs the ical-relay as a systemd service.
 Change the configuration in `/etc/ical-relay/config.yml` and start the service with `systemctl start ical-relay`.

 The package also includes the ical-notifier.
-If you `systemctl enable ical-notifier.timer` the notifier will run every 15 minutes.
+If you run `systemctl enable ical-notifier.timer` the notifier will run every 15 minutes.

 ## Install Package from Github